jessonfoo/p001/week_1/3_Intermediate_HTML_CSS/readme.md

 #### a.
 Research

 Look into responsive web design.
 What is it?
 Why is it used?
+*You do not need to go through all these resources.
+We'd recommend either going through the first two (slide intro, read beginners) OR the Treehouse tutorial.*

 * Slides: [Introduction to Responsive Web Design and Compatability](http://girldevelopit.com/assets/intermediate-html-css/class4.html#/4/2)
 * Read: [Beginners guide to responsive web design](http://blog.teamtreehouse.com/beginners-guide-to-responsive-web-design)